 Address: 414 T.M.
 Kalaw Street, Ermita, Manila

-Manila is known to be teeming with history, but one can’t overlook the provinces in our country.
+We all know Manila is teeming with history, but let’s not overlook the provinces in our country.
 Cue: Villa Escudero Plantations and Resort.
 In 1872, Don Plácido Escudero and his wife, Doña Claudia Marasigan, founded a sugar cane plantation, growing it into an 800-hectare hacienda.
-The hacienda was transformed into the Villa Escudero in 1981.
+Then, the hacienda turned into the Villa Escudero in 1981.

 On top of showcasing the rich culture of the Philippines, Villa Escudero also houses a family-owned museum.
 If you’re interested in paying a visit, you can ride a carabao cart ride and tour around the rural Quezon.

 While Palm Grass Hotel hasn’t endured wars or experienced years of disasters, the hotel is still celebrated as a historic hotel in Cebu.
 In fact, the hotel’s grand opening occurred on the 3rd of April to mark the commencement of the Cebu Revolution against Spain.